ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 sidebar: true
 ---

 Gas is essential to the Ethereum network.
-It is the fuel that allows it to operate like a car needs gasoline to run.
+It is the fuel that allows it to operate, in the same way that a car needs gasoline to run.

 ## Prerequisites {#prerequisites}